Mike Hauschild: St. Louis Cardinals

-On November 15, 2018, Hauschild signed a minor league deal with the St. Louis Cardinals.
-He was released on July 30, 2019.
+On November 15, 2018, Hauschild signed a minor league contract with the St. Louis Cardinals.
+In 10 games (9 starts) for the Triple-A Memphis Redbirds, he struggled to a 1-3 record and 7.96 ERA with 23 strikeouts over 37 1/3 innings of work.
+Hauschild was released by the Cardinals organization on July 30, 2019.

 Sugar Land Skeeters

 On August 4, 2019, Hauschild signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+In 9 starts for Sugar Land, he logged a 4-0 record and 2.50 ERA with 40 strikeouts across 50 1/3 innings pitched.
+Hauschild became a free agent following the season.

 On February 25, 2020, Hauschild signed with the Generales de Durango of the Mexican League.
 Hauschild did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

 Lexington Legends

 On May 4, 2021, Hauschild signed with the Lexington Legends of the Atlantic League of Professional Baseball.
 In 3 games for the Legends, Hauschild recorded a 1-2 record and 3.68 ERA.

 Chicago Cubs

 On June 10, 2021, Hauschild's contract was purchased by the Chicago Cubs organization.
-On November 7, 2021, Hauschild elected free agency.
+In 13 games (12 starts) for the Triple-A Iowa Cubs, he struggled to an 0-7 record and 6.96 ERA with 33 strikeouts across 54 1/3 innings pitched.
+Hauschild elected free agency following the season on November 7.